kyleyhw/driver_assignment/docs/solve.md

 2.  **Each driver is assigned a limited number of passengers.** This ensures that the capacity of each car is not exceeded.
 The current implementation hardcodes the car capacity to 3 passengers.

     $\sum_{j=1}^{N_p} x_{ij} \le 3 \quad \forall i \in \{1, ..., N_d\}$

+    The capacity is hardcoded to 3 as a simplifying assumption for this version of the project.
+It represents a standard car with a driver and 3 available passenger seats.
+This value could be made dynamic in future versions to account for different vehicle sizes.

     This is implemented using `model.add()`.